14th Artillery Regiment "Ferrara": World War II

 On 10 June 1940, the day Italy entered World War II, the regiment consisted of a command, command unit, one group with 100/17 mod.
 16 howitzers, one group with 75/13 mod.
 15 mountain guns, one group with 75/18 mod.
 35 howitzers, and an anti-aircraft battery with 20/65 mod.
 35 anti-aircraft guns.
 In July 1940 the regiment transferred a newly formed group with 100/17 mod.
 16 howitzers to the 19th Artillery Regiment "Venezia" and received a group with 75/27 mod.
 11 field guns in return.
 The regiment was assigned to the 23rd Infantry Division "Ferrara", which also included the 47th Infantry Regiment "Ferrara" and 48th Infantry Regiment "Ferrara", which were all based in southern Albania.

 The 23rd Infantry Division "Ferrara" participated in the Greco-Italian War from the beginning and on 30 October 1940 the division's regiments entered Greek territory.
 As Greek resistance grew the Ferrara's advance came to a halt.
 On 6–7 November 1940 the Greeks counterattacked and by 10 November by 16 November the Ferrara was in full retreat.
 By 26 November the remnants of division held only a small sliver of Greek territory and were ordered to retreat.
 Almost fully destroyed the division had to be taken out of the front on 3 December 1940.

 The Ferrara was soon forced to return to the front and fought on 6–7 December a defensive battle south of Tepelenë.
 During the German invasion of Greece in April 1941, the Ferrara pursued retreating Greek forces.
 After the war the division remained on garrison duty in Albania.

 On 15 November 1941 the regiment's group with 75/27 mod.
 11 field guns was disbanded.
-In April 1942 the division was transferred to Montenegro, where it participated in Operation Case Black against Yugoslav partisans.
+In April 1942 the division was transferred to Montenegro, where it participated in Operation Schwarz against Yugoslav partisans.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the Ferrara and its regiments surrendered to invading German forces and was officially disbanded on 25 September 1943.

 For its conduct and sacrifice in the Greco-Italian War the 14th Artillery Regiment "Ferrara" was awarded a Gold Medal of Military Valor, which was affixed to the regiment's flag and is depicted on the regiment's coat of arms.